 Community Hosts

 Community organizations selected as placement sites for student interns will benefit in several ways.
-They will receive 15 hours per week of direct support provided by student interns over the course of the academic year (August 2024-May 2025).
+They will receive 15 hours per week of direct support provided by student interns over the course of the academic year (August 2025-May 2026).
 In addition, they will have access to training and networking opportunities provided by CSULB and California Volunteers and be a part of a larger network of community partners across the state of California addressing the state's challenges.

 Image

-cohort of College Corps interns
+College Corps student interns with community host

 On this page: